microsoft/CopilotAdventures/README.md

 Pre-Reqs: Basic programming language knowledge is helpful.

-New to GitHub Copilot?
+New to GitHub Copilot and need to install the extensions and learn how to use it?
 Start with the [Warmup Adventure](./Adventures/StartHere.md) to learn the basics.

-Once you've completed the warmup adventure, choose another one from the list below:
+Once you've completed the warmup adventure and have the extensions installed, choose another GitHub Copilot adventure from the list below:

 #### Beginner Adventures